This post may contain affiliate links. Please see our Disclosure Policy for details

 Here’s a roadmap of the process that works best for me.

-Take a Picture Before You Start Decluttering
+1. Take a Picture Before You Begin

 I know it sounds like a silly waste of time, but take a picture of the cluttered rooms right now.
 These ‘Before’ pictures will be surprisingly helpful during the decluttering process.

-These pictures document your starting point, act as a visual reminder of how much progress you’ve made, and can help you stay motivated throughout the process.
+They document your starting point, act as a visual reminder of how much progress you’ve made, and can help you stay motivated throughout the process.

 If you’re doing a big decluttering project, enlarge the picture and print it out, then display it somewhere in the room you’re working on.
 It works best if you put it in a highly visible spot.